CARE ACT 2014

 5. Business Failure involving a Provider not in the Care Quality Commission Oversight Regime

 Regulations set out the criteria for the CQC regime.
-It will be for the CQC to apply those regulations and decide which providers are included.
+The CQC will apply those regulations and decide which providers are included.
 The providers outside the regime will in the main be those with small and medium size businesses.

 The temporary duty on the local authority to meet needs in the case of business failure applies regardless of whether the provider is in the market oversight regime.